laur-a/Neural-networking/README.md

 2. Neurobiology _(my minor)_
    - Neuronal communication
    -  Some theorethical knowledge of methodology (e.g. patch clamp)
-   - Other biology too (physiology, histology, genetics...)
+   - Other biology that might become handy (physiology, histology, genetics...)
 4. A little bit of coding
    - python and java
    - It's been a while